 The Story of the Birth of Jesus

-A young woman named Mary lived in a town called Nazareth, and she was engaged to a man called Joseph.
+Christmas is the perfect occasion to narrate the story of the birth of Lord Jesus.
+Here goes the story.
+A young woman named Mary lived in a town called Nazareth and was engaged to a man called Joseph.
 One night, God sent an angel named Gabriel to visit Mary.
-The angel said to Mary “God is extremely pleased with you and you will soon become pregnant and give birth to a baby boy.
+The angel said to Mary, “God is extremely pleased with you and you will soon become pregnant and give birth to a baby boy.
 Name him Jesus for he shall be God’s own son.”
 Mary was afraid but believed in God and trusted that all would be well.
 The angel told Mary to live with her cousin Elizabeth and her husband Zachariah as they would soon be the parents of a child who would prepare the way for Jesus.
-Mary lived with her cousin for three months and returned to Nazareth.
+Mary lived with her cousin for three months then returned to Nazareth.

-Sometime later, Joseph and Mary had to travel to Bethlehem which was a long way from Nazareth.
+Sometime later, Joseph and Mary had to travel to Bethlehem, which was a long way from Nazareth.
 Mary’s baby was soon to arrive and hence they travelled at a slow speed.
 When they reached Bethlehem, they had no place to stay as all the inns and lodgings were occupied by other people.
 The couple took refuge in a stable with cows, goats and horses, and the same night Jesus was born.
 Jesus was put in the manger (a place where the animals ate from) after he was born and wrapped in swaddling clothes.

 On the outskirts of Bethlehem, shepherds who were tending to their sheep saw an angel appear before them.
 The angel told them, “Your saviour was born in Bethlehem today.
 He is lying in a manger.”
 When the shepherds rushed back, they found Joseph, Mary and baby Jesus in the stable, and were surprised and happy.